mkeet/CLaRO/README.md

 - the 134 templates of CLaRO, in xml and in txt
 - the data and results of the CLaRO evaluation
 - a data file with annotations how CLaRO was created
-- a tool to author questions using the CLaRO template
+- a tool to author questions using the CLaRO templates

 ## Citing CLaRO
 full reference TBA in the upcoming days, as well as the zenodo DOI.